MicrosoftDocs/memdocs/memdocs/intune/user-help/install-apps-cpapp-windows.md

 - Windows 10
 - Windows 11

 Browse and install available work apps in the Intune Company Portal app for Windows.
-This article describes how to access work and school-related apps assigned to you in Company Portal.
-Your workplace could require certain apps to be on your device, or make them optional.
+There are two types of apps you'll see in the Intune Company Portal app.

 * Optional apps: These apps are selected by your organization and deemed useful and appropriate for work or school.
 They're available to you but it's up to you whether you want to install them.
-These are the only kind of apps you can manually install from Company Portal.

 * Required apps: These apps are necessary for work and school and are deployed directly to your device.
 These apps are automatically installed for you without intervention.
 Required apps appear in your installed apps list alongside the optional apps you install.
 To find out which apps are required, sign into the Company Portal app and go to **Downloads & updates**.
-Then look under the column **Required by your organization** for details.
+Then look under the column **Required by your organization**.

+This article describes how to install, view, and share work apps in the Company Portal app for Windows.

 ## Install apps
-Before you begin, install Intune Company Portal for Windows from [Microsoft Store](https://www.microsoft.com/p/company-portal/9wzdncrfj3pz?rtc=2&activetab=pivot:overviewtab) if it's not already on your device.
+Before you begin, install [Intune Company Portal for Windows from the Microsoft Store](https://www.microsoft.com/p/company-portal/9wzdncrfj3pz?rtc=2&activetab=pivot:overviewtab).

 1. Open the Company Portal app on your work or school device.
 Then sign in with your work or school account.
-2. You can go to any of the following sections to access available apps:
+2. You can access available apps from the following places in Company Portal:

     * **Home**: Go to **Home** to view your organization's featured apps.
     * **Apps**: Go to **Apps** to view all available apps.
 You can sort and filter through apps.
 Search results are sorted automatically by relevancy.